digital-asset/daml/docs/source/upgrade/upgrade.rst

    $ daml build
    $ daml ledger upload-dar --port 6865

-Upgrading Existing Certificates from carbon-1.0.0 to carbon-2.0.0
+Upgrade Existing Certificates from carbon-1.0.0 to carbon-2.0.0
 =================================================================

 We start the navigator again.